Installing and Securing MongoDB on Ubuntu Focal Fossa (20.04)

 Connect to the Mongo shell to add a new user.

-Set the username of your choice and be sure to pick your own secure password and substitute them in the command below:
+Set the username of your choice and pick your own secure password, then substitute them in the command below:

 use admindb.createUser({user: "AdminOce",pwd: "PWD2018AdminOce",roles: [ { role: "userAdminAnyDatabase", db: "admin" } ]})The command above returns: